#1 Alternative to Meta Workplace.

 Situational leadership, adapted to the level of competence of the employees

 Leadership measures that are enormously successful in one situation can be completely unsuitable in another.
-Leadership behavior can therefore lead to very different results depending on the situation.
-You should adapt your leadership to the framework conditions so that you don't get into a position where your leadership behavior is unsuitable.
+Leadership behaviour can therefore lead to very different results depending on the situation.
+You should adapt your leadership to the framework conditions so that you don't get into a position where your leadership behaviour is unsuitable.

-Thanks to this form of frontline leadership, you can quickly identify which team members have underoptimized potential.
+Thanks to this form of frontline leadership, you can quickly identify which team members have underoptimised potential.
 Use this knowledge to work together and effectively in the team.

 Active change instead of passive resistance: Do you involve your employees in change processes?